obsidian12/myResearch/run_train/readme.md

 ### when using modelLoader classes

-Since these classes are mainly used by trainer classes, so you don't need to how to use these classes
+Since these classes are mainly used by trainer classes, so you don't need to know how to use these classes

 * `.get_model()` : you can get model which modelLoader creates.
 * `.save_weights()` : you can save model weights which modelLoader has.